 2. National Law University, New Delhi

 National Law University is a prestigious law university located in New Delhi.
 NLUD offers a five-year undergraduate law program with 70 seats and 10 additional seats for the foreign nationals.
 The library of NLUD with 41,000 in a collection is fully automated and circulation of a book is tracked through electronic Library-cum-Identity Cards.
 NLUD was ranked second in the National Institutional Ranking Framework law ranking in 2018.
-The university also has around 13 research centres and possess two endowed chairs.
+The university also has around 13 research centres and possess two endowed chairs, thereby listed high on the list of top 10 law colleges in India.
 The college fest named Kairos is the literary as well as the cultural fest including legal and cultural events.

 Courses offered- The university offers courses such as – Undergraduate law program, Postgraduate law program, Postgraduate diploma program in Urban Environment Management, IPR and Patent law, Judging and Court Management.